- Lowest price check

 If you unknowingly buy a car on finance, you may be held liable or lose the vehicle when the original owner defaults.

-Spot red flags before its too late
+Spot red flags before it's too late

 Protects you from legal issues